shauna-lynn/CraftingCalculator/README.md

    - The application will automatically recalculate all ingredient quantities

 4. **Exporting Recipes**:
-   - Use the "Export" button to save recipes as printable documents
+   - Use the "Export" button to save recipes as shareable documents

 ![Recipe Calculator Screenshot](docs/recipe-calculator_LLaqFwcpHM.png)